Guide to Homeschooling in California

 Join thousands of parents that homeschool with our self-paced, interactive courses.

-California Homeschool Field Trips
+Homeschool Field Trips in California

 Homeschoolers have more flexibility around schedules, which means they can take more time to go on field trips.
 Since California is one of the largest states in the United States for both population and geographical area, there are many destinations to choose from.
 The following are just a few examples of the many field trip options available to California homeschoolers.